karimdiab97/City-Transit-Insights-A-Comprehensive-Analysis-Using-Power-BI/README.md

 # Urban Mobility Insights Dashboard

-Welcome to the Urban Mobility Insights Dashboard project! 🌟 This project offers valuable insights into public transportation dynamics, unveiling essential information about how cities move.
-From bus operations to passenger demographics, we've got you covered!
+I'm excited to introduce you to the Urban Mobility Insights Dashboard, a project I've just completed using Power BI.
+This dashboard offers a wealth of information about how cities move, presented in both dark and light modes for your convenience.
+Let's explore together! 🌟

 ## About the Dataset